NivYarmus/NivYarmus/README.md

 ### Hi there 👋

 My name is Niv Yarmus
-I'm a 12th grade student in Herzog High School, Kfar Saba I major in Computer Science, Automata Theory and Physics
+I'm a 12th grade student in Herzog High School, Kfar Saba, majoring in Computer Science, Automata Theory and Physics

 <!--
 **NivYarmus/NivYarmus** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.